ryanoasis/vim-devicons/readme.md

 After installing the patched font and setting the vim font just open nerdtree or look at vim-airline (statusline or tabline)
   * _NOTE:_ if you don't have a vim font set and not running gvim you will need to set the terminal font

+## Installing the font

+Run the `install_font.sh` script.
+The script support currently only Linux machines.

 ## Configuration

 Works without Configuration *ONLY* when used with the patched font provided (see lib folder), install font and add to your vimrc or gvimrc, e.g.: